 Students who don't do their own work put honest students at a disadvantage.
 Whether it's using a cheat sheet, copying someone else's work, or sending another person to take the test, we all feel cheated when someone tries to game the system.

 Every examinee deserves the chance to show what they have learned.
 ACT has designed its testing procedures to give you and other honest students an equal opportunity to demonstrate your own academic achievement on a fair and equal playing field.

 If you suspect that someone is trying to take unfair advantages or encounter anything else out of the ordinary, please report it to ACT.
-You can make an anonymous report about test security concerns by calling the ACT hotline number (1.877.777.7296) or through our security website.
+You can make an anonymous report about test security concerns by using the Test Security Hotline.